YINI-lang/YINI-spec/YINI-Specification.md

   - Empty values are allowed ONLY for members at section top level:
     - A missing/empty value (ONLY outside lists and objects) is treated as `Null`.
     - A trailing comma after the last value/member inside a list or object is ignored ONLY in lenient mode.
 In strict mode, it is a parse error.
   - Inside inline objects, `=` MAY be accepted as an alternative to `:` for object member separation.
 This is a lenient mode compatibility feature only.
-The canonical form remains `key: value`.
+The canonical form remains `key: "value"`.
   - In lenient (default) mode, an empty document is permitted.
 For this purpose, a document containing only whitespace, comments, and/or disabled lines (`--`) is considered empty.
 An implementation MUST NOT treat such a document as a parse failure solely because it is empty; however, it SHOULD report a warning diagnostic indicating that the document appears empty or contains no meaningful content.

 #### Strict Mode